-NATIONAL REPORT ON THE IMPLEMENTATION OF THE AARHUS CONVENTION
+NATIONAL REPORT ON THE IMPLEMENTATION OF THE AARHUS CONVENTION -HUNGARY

-2011
+2014

-1. Compilation process of the national report
+Compilation process of the national report

-1. The Ministry of Rural Development (the Ministry) is responsible for the national implementation of the Aarhus Convention (Convention).
+The Ministry of Rural Development (the Ministry) is responsible for the national implementation of the Aarhus Convention (Convention).
 The Ministry has drawn up this national report through broad public consultation.
-In addition to Decisions I/8, II/10 and III/5 of the Meetings of the Parties, the Ministry also took into consideration the substantive and procedural recommendations of the Compliance Committee (the questions of the Compliance Committee are indicated in unhighlighted italics).
-Timetable for the completion of the report:
+The Ministry has taken those laid down in decisions I/8., II/10., III/5 and IV/4 into account and has submitted its report in accordance to the form given by the appendix of decision IV/4 as well.

+The schedule for creating the report is as follows:

+July 2013 – As requested by the Ministry, the competent departments, the National Inspectorate for Environment, Nature and Water, the Inspectorates for Environment Nature and Water, the Hungarian Meteorological Service and the National Institute for Environment have submitted their contribution to the first draft of the report.

+With respect to the suggestions and relevant date received, the Ministry has compiled the draft of the national report.

-August 2010 – the Ministry requested the ministries (Ministry of the Interior, Ministry of Public Administration and Justice, Ministry of National Resources, Ministry for National Economy), authorities (National Environmental, Nature Conservation and Water Chief Inspectorate, National Meteorological Service) concerned to deliver to the Ministry the partial materials relating to their respective fields.
+August 2013 – the Ministry requested the ministries (Ministry of the Interior, Ministry of Public Administration and Justice, Ministry of Human Resources, Ministry for National Economy, Ministry of National Development), authorities (Office of the Commissioner for Fundamental Rights, Regional Environmental Center) to submit their observations and remarks concerning the draft of the national report.

-It concurrently published the outline of the national report on the website of the Ministry (and forwarded it to the NGOs drawn into the Aarhus Working Group earlier) which may be commented on by anybody until the end of August.
+It concurrently published the outline of the national report on the website of the Ministry (and forwarded it to the NGOs drawn into the Aarhus Working Group earlier) which may be commented on by anybody until the 20th of September.

-Opinions received upon the request: relevant departments of the Ministry, Ministry of the Interior, Ministry of Public Administration and Justice, Ministry for National Economy, National Environmental, Nature Conservation and Water Chief Inspectorate, National Meteorological Service.
+Opinions received upon the request: Ministry of the Interior, Ministry of Public Administration and Justice, Ministry of National Economy, Ministry of Human Resources, Office of the Commissioner for Fundamental Rights, Regional Environmental Center.

+September 2013 - The national draft was discussed by the Aarhus Working Group.

-September 2010 – the Ministry compiled the draft national report on the basis of the received partial materials and proposals.
+November 2013 – The Ministry has updated the draft of the national report with the observations received and the remarks of the Aarhus Working Group session.

-October 2010 – the Ministry requested the relevant ministries, authorities, the Parliamentary Commissioner for Future Generations, the National Council of Justice to form an opinion on the draft report.

-It concurrently published the draft report on the website of the Ministry (and forwarded it directly to the NGOs drawn into the Aarhus Working Group earlier) which may be commented on by anybody until the end of October.
+Concurrently the Ministry published the draft report on the website of the Ministry (and forwarded it directly to the NGOs drawn into the Aarhus Working Group earlier) which may be commented on by anybody until the 10th of December.

-Opinions received upon the request: Ministry of the Interior, Ministry of Public Administration and Justice, Ministry of Natural Resources, Ministry for National Economy, relevant departments of the Ministry, Development Directorate of the Ministry of Environment and Water, Parliamentary Commissioner for Future Generations, National Council of Justice, National Environmental, Nature Conservation and Water Chief Inspectorate, National Meteorological Service.
-The following NGOs sent in proposals: Independent Ecological Centre, Environmental Consulting Office, Clean Air Action Group National Federation of Hungarian Environmental Organizations, Hungarian Environmental Partnership Foundation, Reflex Environmental Protection Association.

-November 2010 – the Ministry transposed the received opinions into the draft national report.

-2 December 2010 – the draft national report was discussed by the

-Hungarian National Council on the Environment and

-the Aarhus Working Group.

-The final report will be sent to the Convention Secretariat, members of the Aarhus Working Group and published on the website of the Ministry.

 Material circumstances relevant to the application of the Convention (optional)